nikitas/TODO/README.md

 - 🔄 Drag and drop tasks between columns
 - 📊 Customizable columns
 - 💾 Persistent storage using localStorage
+- ✅ Select all tasks in a column

 ## Technologies Used